 Your tour to Lima includes:

 - G Adventures for Good: Ccaccaccollo Community and Women's Weaving Co-op visit, Ccaccaccollo G Adventures for Good: Parwa Community Restaurant the Sacred Valley, Lamay Local Living: Lake Titicaca Homestay, Lago Titicaca.
 Floating islands of Uros visit.
 Lake Titicaca guided tour.
-Sacred Valley and Ollantaytambo ruins guided tour.
+Sacred Valley guided tour.
+Pottery making demonstration.
 Inca Trail guided hike with cooks and porters (4 days).
 Machu Picchu guided tour.
 Amazon Jungle stay at the exclusive G Lodge Amazon (3 days).
 Guided excursions with naturalists.
 Rubber boot use.
 Internal flights.
 All transport between destinations and to/from included activities.

 - Meals Included